 Number of letters recommended 3 Chair/Chief 's letter required?
 Not required; Dr. Oyola's letter is sufficient for your application and is usually what is provided.
 If you want to request a letter from the Chair, please contact Drs.
 Stulberg, Oyola, or Miller for assistance.
-Number of letters from within the specialty 1 is minimum Number of letters from external institutions N/A
+Number of letters from within the specialty 1 is minimum, 2 or more Family Medicine letters is better Number of letters from external institutions N/A

-The strongest letters are those from faculty who know a student's clinical work.
-A student must have at least one letter of recommendation from a family physician to demonstrate their sincere interest in the specialty.
+The strongest letters are those from faculty who know your clinical work.
+We recommend at least one letter of recommendation from a family physician to demonstrate your sincere interest in the specialty.
 A second or third letter from a Family Medicine faculty is indicative of a strong commitment and will strengthen your application.
 Faculty in the Department of Family Medicine can write you a letter of recommendation and review clinical evaluations you received in family medicine.
 Talk with your family medicine advisor about who should write your letters of recommendation.